Adaptive Binary-Ternary Quantization: Experiments

-We run experiments on two simple image classification tasks MNIST \cite{MNIST} and CIFAR10 \cite{krizhevsky2009learning} datasets.
-We compare our method (STQ) with BinaryConnect (BC) of \cite{courbariaux2015binaryconnect}, Binary Weight Networks (BWN) of \cite{XNORNet}, Ternary Weights Network (TWN) of \cite{TWN} and also with a Full Precision network (FP).
-The quality of the compression is measured only in terms of memory, it is difficult to compare mixed precision models, with binary and ternary, in terms of consumed energy.
-Assume that $n_l$ is the quantization depth for the layer $l$ and $\# \W_{l}$ is the number of weights in layer $l$, therefore the compression ratio is $ \frac{\sum_{l=1}^L \# \W_{l} \times 32}{\sum_{l=1}^L \# \W_{l} \times n_l}.$ The compression ratio for a binary network is $32$, for a ternary network $16$, and our approach falls in between.
+We run experiments on two common image classification tasks MNIST \cite{MNIST} and CIFAR10 \cite{krizhevsky2009learning} datasets.
+We compare our method, Smart Quantization (SQ), with BinaryConnect (BC) of \cite{courbariaux2015binaryconnect}, Binary Weight Networks (BWN) of \cite{XNORNet}, Ternary Weights Network (TWN) of \cite{TWN} and also with a Full Precision network (FP).
+The quality of the compression is measured only in terms of memory, it is difficult to compare mixed precision models, with binary and ternary, in terms of consumed energy as their fair comparison requires specific hardware design.
+Let $n_l$ be the quantization depth for the layer $l$ and $\# \W_{l}$ the number of weights in layer $l$, therefore the compression ratio is derived as, $ \frac{\sum_{l=1}^L \# \W_{l} \times 32}{\sum_{l=1}^L \# \W_{l} \times n_l}.$ The compression ratio for a binary network is $32$, for a ternary network $16$, and our approach falls in between.

-STQ network generalizes binary and ternary regularization in a single regularization function.
-First we show how to control the proportion of binary and ternary layers using $\gamma$ in \eqref{eq:binter}.
+Our SQ network generalizes binary and ternary regularization in a single regularization function.
+We present how to control the proportion of binary and ternary layers using $\gamma$ in \eqref{eq:binter}.
 Figure~\ref{fig:gamma_effect} clarifies the effect of $\gamma$ on the weight distribution.
 When $\gamma$ is large, $\beta$ is encouraged towards $\pi \over 2$ which corresponds to binary quantization.
-Consequently, weights are pushed about $\{-\mu,+\mu\}$ and $0$ is removed from the trained values, see Figure~\ref{fig:bigger_gamma}.
+Thus, weights are pushed about $\{-\mu,+\mu\}$ and $0$ is removed from the trained values, see Figure~\ref{fig:bigger_gamma}.
 On the contrary, when $\gamma$ is small, $\beta$ tends to $\pi \over 4$ and the weights started including 0 in their values, see Figure~\ref{fig:smaller_gamma}.
+In our experiment, the parameters $\WW$, $\mmu$ and $\bbeta$ are trainable; $p$, $\delta_l$, $\Delta_l$, $\lambda_l$, and $\gamma$ are tuning parameters.